 How do you apply to register a trademark?

-You can submit applications for trademark registrations through the application guide on the Norwegian Industrial Property Office´s website.
-The application guide simplifies the application process and makes it less time consuming.
+Using the application guide on the Norwegian Industrial Property Office´s website is the simplest way of applying for a trademark.
 You can write and submit your application, pay the fee and get a receipt all in one operation.

 International trademark registration

 Trademark registrations only apply in the country in which the trademark is registered.
-If you use your trademark in other countries, you should consider applying for protection in the countries concerned.
+If you use your trademark in other countries, you should consider applying for protection in the countries concerned as well.
 You can register a trademark in several countries at the same time.

 Appealing against other parties' trademarks